Products Decoded · Open source

 If a private assistant with memory you own sounds right, star the repo and follow along.

-A star is the easiest way to help early, and it is how you hear when each phase ships.
+Install it and run it today, then star the repo to hear what lands next.
 Contributions are welcome the moment you want to write a skill or a plugin.